 Hon.
 David Akeeagok: Thank you, Mr. Speaker.
 Yes, we were made aware in February that the federal government made that arbitrary decision not to export the beautiful polar bear skins from Sanikiluaq.
-I am working very closely with the federal government to raise this and also at our departmental level, because it is not acceptable they ban the export.
+I am working very closely with the federal government to raise this and also at our departmental level because it is not acceptable, that they should not ban the export.
 Thank you, Mr. Speaker